 - Now, click on the Next button to proceed.

-Again, select one of the restore points that has been created before the appearance of this bug thereafter Next.
+Moving forward, select one of the restore points that has been generated before the blue screen error occurrence.